Gösta Löfgren (footballer, born 1891)

 Gösta Löfgren (10 September 1891 – 21 February 1932) was a Finnish footballer.

 Club career

 Löfgren played in Finland for Unitas Sports Club and HIFK.
 He was a member of the 1908 Unitas squad winning the first ever Finnish championship title.

 International career

 Löfgren played his first international for Finland in October 1911 against Sweden.
-It was also the first international match for Finnish national team.
+It was also the first international match for Finland national team.
 Löfgren capped 6 times for Finland and was a member of the Finnish squad at the 1912 Summer Olympics in Stockholm.